-The standby stock purchase agreement provides that within six months following the closing of this offering, our board will direct management to undertake and complete a capital needs assessment to project the amount of capital reasonably needed to be maintained at Vericity to support adequate operating capital levels at Fidelity Life and Efinancial.
-If our management determines that the amount of capital at Vericity is in excess of these needs, our management may recommend to the Vericity board of directors the declaration of a special cash dividend in an amount not to exceed any such excess capital.
+Within six months of the closing of this offering, we expect to complete a capital needs assessment to project the amount of capital reasonably needed to be maintained at Vericity to support adequate capital levels at Fidelity Life and Efinancial.
+If our management determines that the amount of capital at Vericity is in excess of these requirements, our management may recommend to the Vericity board of directors the declaration of a special cash dividend in an amount not to exceed any such excess capital.
 However, there can be no assurance that our board of directors will declare any dividend.
 Any decision regarding the declaration or amount of any dividend will be in the sole discretion of the board of directors of Vericity and will depend on many factors, including without limitation the capital needs assessment, general economic and business conditions, Vericity's financial results and condition, legal and regulatory requirements and any other factors that the Vericity board may deem relevant.